saintsjd/saintsjd.github.io/_drafts/run-geos-on-heroku-vendoring-binaries-for-heroku.md

+--prefix=PATH

 ---
 layout: post
 title: Run Vendored Binaries on Heroku
 tags: heroku, devops, deployment, joy
 ---

-You can use the steps below to vendor and run any binary dependancy that compiles on Linux on the Heroku platform.
+You can use the steps below to vendor and run any binary dependency that compiles on Linux on the Heroku platform.

 Recently I needed to install the python [Shapely](https://pypi.python.org/pypi/Shapely) library on an app on Heroku.
-Shapely has a dependancy on the C Library [GEOS](http://trac.osgeo.org/geos/) which is not part of the base Heroku system.
+Shapely has a dependency on the C Library [GEOS](http://trac.osgeo.org/geos/) which is not part of the base Heroku system.

 Here is how I complied and vendored the GEOS binary so I could run shapely on Heroku.
 You could use the same process to vendor a different binary.